software/hoardy-web/./extension/page/help.org

 Problematic reqres

-After all, parts of a dynamically loaded page might simply silently fail to be rendered by associated JavaScript because some of the HTTP requests that JavaScript did in background failed, or, on a static web page, layout and `CSS` might have made some of the incompletely loaded parts of the page invisible (by design or by accident).
+Conventional web browsers provide no explicit indication when a part of a web page fails to load properly.
+Apparently, you are expected to actually look at the page with your eyes, notice something looking broken, and reload it manually if so.
+Obviously, this can be quite inconvenient when you want to be sure that the whole page with all of its resources was archived.
+Especially when parts of a dynamically loaded page might simply silently fail to be rendered by associated JavaScript because some of the HTTP requests that JavaScript did in background failed, or, on a static web page, layout and CSS might have made some of the incompletely loaded parts of the page invisible (by design or by accident).

 By default, HTTP requests that failed to get a response, those that have incomplete response bodies, and those for which the browser reported potentially problematic errors but then Hoardy-Web picked them anyway, will be marked as problematic.